Cezary924/Open-Hardware-Monitor-Dashboard-for-Raspberry-Pi/README.md

 ```

 ## 🚀 Configuration & The First Start
+   > The script needs 30s to boot up, be patient!
 1. To start, execute this command in the main directory:
 ```
 python src/main.py